perriera/extras/README.md

 **Note**: **run-unittests** needs to be run from inside the build directory.

- After installation the extra_ libraries should be found in your **/usr/local/include** and your **/usr/local/lib** directories.
+ After installation the **'extras support'**  should be found in your **/usr/local/include** and your **/usr/local/lib** directories.
 Also, set LD_LIBRARY_PATH, (if you haven't already done so).

      export LD_LIBRARY_PATH=/usr/local/lib

-If you happen to be adding features to the extras library and wish to debug it, be sure to put your build directory ahead of the install location, (otherwise the linking process will only use the installed version of the extra_ libraries).
+If you happen to be adding features to the extras library and wish to debug it, be sure to put your build directory ahead of the install location, (otherwise the linking process will only use the installed version of the **'extras support'** ).

     export LD_LIBRARY_PATH=build:/usr/local/lib